matiasconsiglio/project-4/README.md

     - Number of likes and comments.
     - Possibility to see comments from different users.
-    - Navbar and footer keeps the style of welcome page.
+    - Navbar and footer keeps the style of the welcome page.
     - Flyer of the event.

     - Depending on the event, the post can have:
-        - None, one or more guest Dj.
+        - None, one or more guest Djs.
-        - Bio of different guest Dj.
+        - Bio of different guest Djs.
-        - Social Media from guest Dj.
+        - Social Media from guest Djs.
         - Photos and embedded videos from Youtube and sound from Soundcloud.
         - ΠΛΤΤ media including photos, videos or/and audio.

-    - For all events if user is logged in:
+    - For all events if the user is logged in:
-        - Posibility to comment and wait for approval from Admin of the comment.
+        - Possibility to comment and wait for approval from Admin of the comment.
-        - If the user already commented and the comment was approved; posibility of updating and/or deleting the same user comment.
+        - If the user already commented and the comment was approved; possibility of updating and/or deleting the same user comment.
         - Like the event.

 ![Event post intro plus like option](/assets/readme-images/session2-1.png)

-Event first view liked by user.
+Event first view liked by the user.

 ![Home page with like](/assets/readme-images/home-like.png)